Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 Founded in 1749, Appleton Estate has spent centuries perfecting its distilling methods.
 It produces some of the most exceptional spirits in the world from its home in Jamaica, in the Nassau Valley.
 The unusual terrain of its home creates a spirit unlike any other, perfected using a combination of unique weather, soil, and geographic demarcation.

 The sugarcane used is exclusively grown on the Appleton Estate and takes the title of the oldest sugar estate and distillery in Jamaica.
 The brand’s rum is perfected by Master Blender, Joy Spence, the first woman to be appointed Master Blender in the world.

 As a result of its quality and dedication to perfection, Appleton Estate rum doesn’t come cheap.
-The brand’s 50 Year Old offers an unparalleled tasting experience that’s believed to be the oldest rum in the world.
-The dense, dark amber colour of the liquid promises quality and its nose reveals honey, molasses and soft spices.
+The brand’s 50-Year-Old offers an unparalleled tasting experience that’s believed to be the oldest rum in the world.
+The dense, dark amber color of the liquid promises quality and its nose reveals honey, molasses and soft spices.

-A sip of Appleton Estate’s 50 Year offers an explosion of taste on the palate with prominent notes of maple sugar, vanilla, cinnamon, honey and a dash of liquorice.
+A sip of Appleton Estate’s 50 Year offers an explosion of taste on the palate with prominent notes of maple sugar, vanilla, cinnamon, honey, and a dash of licorice.
 Its finish is almost endless; a rich and luxurious sip that keeps on going.

 Learn more about rum: How rum is made

 Unlike many other spirits that are limited to one geographic location, rum can be produced in many places across the world.
 It’s a spirit made from sugarcane and has been made and sold in countries ranging from Nicaragua to The Philippines, Barbados, and India.
 Sugarcane comes in plenty of different varieties and each type and the region it’s grown in plays a big role in the overall taste and aroma of the rum.